Timinator2000/Algorithm_X/04 - your turn/02 - 9x9 sudoku.md

 # Strategy

-Sudoku is a great place to start because a Sudoku always comes with a partial solution already in place.
+Sudoku is a great place to start because a basic Sudoku always comes with a partial solution already in place.
 Some portion of the grid has already been prefilled.
 Some number of actions have already been taken and are required to be a part of any complete solution.

-Many exact cover problems will start with a partial solution and there are a couple of ways to handle that.
-Let’s take a look at how the known cells are address in [Assaf's Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt) code.
+Many exact cover problems will start with a partial solution and there are several ways to handle that.
+Let’s first take a look at how the known cells are addressed in [Assaf's Sudoku]( https://www.cs.mcgill.ca/~aassaf9/python/sudoku.txt) code.

-__Assaf’s technique will NOT currently work with my provided AlgorithmXSolver.
-It is on my to-do list to add the necessary functionality, but it is not currently available.__ After going through Assaf's code, I will demonstrate how to handle partial solutions with my AlgorithmXSolver.

-# Preselect Known Actions – à la Ali Assaf
+# Option 1: Preselect Known Actions – à la Ali Assaf

 Assaf first builds a list of requirements (`X`).